backstage/backstage/docs/auth/autologout.md

 ## Quick start

-To enable and configure Auto Logout, you will need to add the `<AutoLogoutProvider>` component to your Backstage's instance entry point, located at `App.tsx`.
+To enable and configure Auto Logout, you will need to add the `<AutoLogout>` component to your Backstage's instance entry point, located at `App.tsx`.

 Here's how to add it: